hojmax/Point-Packing/README.md

 In the second gif you also see repulsion from mouse click.
 This is basically implemented by treating the mouse coordinate as any other point, except you add a weight to its contribution to the loss function.
 The magnitude of the weight then controles the strength of the repulsion.

 ## 🏗 Implementation
 In order to optimize the defined loss function, you simply update the point positions using the gradient.
-This computation is done in C with openmp for parallelization.
+This computation is done in C with OpenMP for parallelization.
 The visualization is done in Python with PyGame.

 ## 🏄‍♂️ Usage
 To use the project run `